-Line Judge: Take position on your side of field short of deepest receiver and adjust to play area.
-Stay wide.
+Line Judge: Take a position in front of and outside of the deep receivers on their side of the field (Note: If you observe two receivers, do not split the receivers).
 Read the offensive formation and know your offensive player responsibilities.
 Count Team B players.
 Adjust to play area and assume responsibility for coverage into either sideline.